ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 Humans are assumed to be overly rational in their responses to all manner of natural phenomena, rather than accepting the role of a collection of mental heuristics used for specific purposes.
 Likewise, many problems in society come from the interventions of people who sell complicated solutions because that’s what their position and training invite them to do.

-> There has been a problem of malnutrition and nutrient deficiency in many developing countries(…).
-Simply, we waste more than a third of our food supply, and the gains from simple improvement in distribution would far outweigh those from modification of supply. (…) Now the “techies” saw an angle of intervention.
+> There has been a problem of malnutrition and nutrient deficiency in many developing countries[...].
+Simply, we waste more than a third of our food supply, and the gains from simple improvement in distribution would far outweigh those from modification of supply. [...]
+Now the “techies” saw an angle of intervention.
 First, you show pictures of starving children to elicit sympathy and prevent further discussion— anyone who argues in the presence of dying children is a heartless a**hole.
 Second, you make it look like any critic of your method is arguing against saving the children.
 Third, you propose some scientific-looking technique that is lucrative to you and, should it cause a catastrophe or blight, insulates you from the long-term effects.
-Fourth, you enlist journalists and useful idiots (…).
-Fifth, you create a smear campaign to harm the reputations of researches who, not having f*** you money, are very vulnerable to the slightest blemish to their reputations.
+Fourth, you enlist journalists and useful idiots [...].
+Fifth, you create a smear campaign to harm the reputations of researches who, not having f* you money, are very vulnerable to the slightest blemish to their reputations.
 >
 > -- __Skin in the Game__